buseet/OvercompleteTomo/README.md

 This repisotery includes a reference implementation of the framework that is described in the paper:
-"Overcomplete Tomography: A novel approach to imaging" by B. Turunctur, A. P. Valentine, and M. Sambridge, which is going to be published in RAS Techniques and Instruments in 2023.
+"Overcomplete Tomography: A novel approach to imaging" by B. Turunctur, A. P. Valentine, and M. Sambridge, submitted to RAS Techniques and Instruments in 2023.

 **Please note that this code is still under development and is subject to change.**